Millsberry: what happened, sources, and modern alternatives

 No official version is online; fans can browse archives and preserved media, but the original world is gone.

-A cozy town map, avatar homes, chores, light mini-games, and a kid-safe economy without copying the old brand.
+A cozy town map, avatar homes, chores, light mini-games, and a cereal-branded kid-safe economy made it stand out.